schoi74/Snapchat-Politcal-Ads-Impressions/README.md

 __2020 Regression 1__
 ![alt text](https://github.com/schoi74/Snapchat-Politcal-Ads-Impressions/blob/master/2020%20regression%201.png)

 Here we can see that the R^2 value is pretty high with 0.7002041, Signifance F value of 0, and p-values low enough for each variable except for _ACRONYM?_.
-As ACRONYM was the most common organization that had the political ads
+As ACRONYM was the most common organization that had the political ads,

 __2020 Regression 2__
 ![alt text](https://github.com/schoi74/Snapchat-Politcal-Ads-Impressions/blob/master/2020%20regression%202.png)